-"To develop and enhance the options of self-defense, so they may become viable considerations to the woman who is attacked." system of realistic defense will provide a woman with the knowledge to make an educated decision about resistance.
+Our system of realistic defense

+will provide a woman with the knowledge to make an educated decision about resistance.

 Safety and survival in today's world require a definite course of action.
 We provide effective options by teaching women to take an active role in their own self-defense and psychological well-being.